FlorianLeprevost/SART_PCBS/README.md

 I then did some data analysis in ***R***.
 Please follow [this link](https://florianleprevost.github.io/SART_PCBS/data_analysis_SART.html) to the html page from the Rmd document I wrote.

+To see a prettier version of this, go to [the GitHub Page](https://florianleprevost.github.io/SART_PCBS/) - although figures don't always load it seems.

 # 1) Sustained Attention to Response Task

 ## 1.1) SART  explanation and steps